centre-for-humanities-computing/danish-foundation-models/docs/index.md

 ### Contributions

-Besides our [models](https://www.foundationmodels.dk/models/).
-The Danish Foundation models project have led to contributions for a series of open-source projects, the following table include some of these contributions:
+Besides our [models](https://www.foundationmodels.dk/models/) DFM have led to a series of positive open-source contributions, the following table include some of these contributions:

 | Project                                                                                                                | Contribution                                                  |